Find Minnesota Public Records: Free State Database Searches

 Access Minnesota Records: warrants, divorce and marriage, arrests, driver's license, and all public records.

-Accessing Minnesota Public Records differs from other states due to the Minnesota Government Data Practises Act, which controls how data is collected, created, stored, used, and released.1
+Accessing Minnesota public records differs from other states due to the State’s Government Data Practices Act, which controls how data is collected, created, stored, used, and released.1

 The act was enacted to make as much data accessible to the public.
 With so much information available, it may be challenging sifting through it all so our site compiles this all in one location and for free, making the laborious task much easier.